Welcome to The Ethics Blog from the Centre for Research Ethics & Bioethics (CRB)!

-We comment the debate on research ethics and bioethics and discuss our research.
-We address issues from current debate in the research community and in the press.
+We comment on the research ethics and bioethics debate and discuss our own research.
+We address issues from current debates in the research community and in the press.
 Some posts are only for your information, others are more reflective, but our goal is always dialogue.
-A lot of the content deals with our own research.
-Right now we are focusing on biobanks and health care, but more will come!
+Much of the content deals with our research on healthcare, public health & professional ethics, biomedicine, biobanks & genomics, research ethics & academic integrity, the brain, consciousness & artificial intelligence, food, medicine & environment, and policy, engagement & communication.

-Pär Segerdahl is the editor and writes about his own and other’s research.
-He is a philosopher and in the last couple of years his research has focused on the language of apes, animal welfare and gender.
+Pär Segerdahl is editor of the blog and writes about his own research and that of others.
 Other researchers from CRB will appear as guest editors from time to time, and you can always contact us at crb@crb.uu.se.
+The Human Brain Project, where the Centre for Research Ethics & Bioethics was responsible for work on neuroethics and philosophy, partially funded the blog during the project’s final phase.

 Hi Prof. Pär Segerdahl,